 All of our emotions are important, including sadness.
 Yet unlike other emotions we can often feel that sadness is a negative emotion, having no place in our life and so we seek to turn sadness into what we think we ‘should’ feel, usually happiness.
 We can seek to fight our sadness, believing it shows us to have a weakness, or something deflective.
 This can lead to guilt and frustration, even anger or hopelessness.

-Especially when you feel sadness over your birth experience can you seek to fight the emotions, believing you should just forget and move on, instead trying to make yourself feel happiness.
+Especially when you feel sadness over your birth experience can you try to fight the emotion, believing you should just forget and move on, instead trying to make yourself feel happy.
 Guilt often then ensues, you may question asking ‘why do I feel this way’, ‘what is wrong with me, or ‘why is everyone else happy but not me?’
 You can become frustrated, wishing your feeling of sadness to just go away, to instead experience the bliss you believe you should feel.

 However your feelings of sadness matter.
 These feelings tell you that what you have have experienced has affected you and as such, needs to be acknowledged and understood.
 When you fight your sadness, it leaves the feelings unexplored.
 These then can lay within you and lead to other emotions such as hopelessness and even despair.
 Yet when you open your heart to your feelings of sadness something happens, you allow ourselves to understand what your sadness is, why it is here and how you can support it while you heal.

 Fighting your sadness can be stunting to you emotionally